 A fuel hose is a reinforced rubber hose in a vehicle that carries the fuel from a fuel tank to a different part of the vehicle, usually the fuel pump.
 Fuel hoses come in many different sizes and are used in a variety of different vehicles, from lawn mowers to farm tractors to cars and trucks.
 There are a few different things to consider when selecting a fuel hose.
 Virtually everything you need to know will be stamped on the hose itself.
-However, the first thing you should always do before buying parts is look at your vehicle&#;s owner&#;s manual.
+However, the first thing you should always do before buying parts is look at your vehicles owners manual.

 If you are looking for more details, kindly visit our website.

-Not all fuel line hoses can handle every kind of fuel that&#;s out there today.
-Make sure that the fuel hose you&#;re buying is suitable for the type or types of fuel you&#;re planning to run through it.
-If you&#;re using diesel, use a fuel line marked &#;diesel.&#; If you&#;re using a high-ethanol fuel, make sure the hose can handle alcohol blended fuels.
+Not all fuel line hoses can handle every kind of fuel thats out there today.
+Make sure that the fuel hose youre buying is suitable for the type or types of fuel youre planning to run through it.
+If youre using diesel, use a fuel line marked diesel.
+If youre using a high-ethanol fuel, make sure the hose can handle alcohol blended fuels.

-When you&#;re looking for a fuel line hose, what you&#;re planning to use it in makes all the difference.
+When youre looking for a fuel line hose, what youre planning to use it in makes all the difference.
 A lawn mower fuel line hose and a fuel injection hose may look the same, but they are worlds apart.
 A fuel injected engine runs at a much higher fuel pressure than a carbureted one does.
 So, if your vehicle is fuel injected, you need fuel injection hose.

 If you have a vehicle manufactured before , a small engine like a lawn tractor or generator, or any other kind of engine with a carburetor, you can use standard fuel hose.

-Will the hose be connected to a fuel pump that&#;s inside the gas tank?
-If so, you&#;ll need a submersible hose.
+Will the hose be connected to a fuel pump thats inside the gas tank?
+If so, youll need a submersible hose.
 If you install a standard fuel line hose on a submersed fuel pump, the fuel will eventually start to break it down.
 This will cause bits and pieces of the hose to come off and float in your fuel.
 These bits can be sucked into your fuel pump and clog it.
-Submersible in-tank fuel line is designed to resist breaking down if it&#;s submersed in fuel.
+Submersible in-tank fuel line is designed to resist breaking down if its submersed in fuel.

 There are strict government fuel hose emissions regulations that you must follow when you replace fuel line hose.
-It&#;s always safest to go by the strictest regulations so your vehicle or boat will be legal wherever you use it.
+Its always safest to go by the strictest regulations so your vehicle or boat will be legal wherever you use it.

 The state of California has some of the strictest emissions regulations in the country.
-Fuel hose that meets their requirements is marked with the letters &#;CARB&#; (California Air Resources Board).
+Fuel hose that meets their requirements is marked with the letters CARB (California Air Resources Board).
 Use a CARB-certified fuel hose whenever possible as it resists seepage better than a non-CARB approved hose.
 This means that you will have better fuel economy with a CARB hose.

-If so, you&#;ll want to use vacuum tubing instead of a fuel hose.
+If so, youll want to use vacuum tubing instead of a fuel hose.
 Vacuum tubing is specially designed to stay flexible even at low temperatures and is ideal for replacing tubing on windshield washers.

 The United States Coast Guard has requirements for fuel hose to be fire resistant.
-Hose that meets these requirements will have the letters &#;USCG&#; stamped on it.
+Hose that meets these requirements will have the letters USCG stamped on it.
 Try to use USCG-marked hose for any marine application.
-This type of hose is usually labeled &#;marine fuel hose&#; on its packaging.
+This type of hose is usually labeled marine fuel hose on its packaging.

-For more vehicle guides and how-to&#;s, check out Blain&#;s Farm & Fleet&#;s Automotive blog.
+For more vehicle guides and how-tos, check out Blains Farm & Fleets Automotive blog.

 If you were to ask a group of boaters which type of marine hardware causes the worst case of sticker shock, most of them would probably think of electronics or engine parts.
-Well, they&#;d be wrong.
-In my 10-plus year career in working with marine supplies, it wasn&#;t a new radar system or engine thermostat that made my customers feel as if their wallets were spontaneously combusting.
+Well, theyd be wrong.
+In my 10-plus year career in working with marine supplies, it wasnt a new radar system or engine thermostat that made my customers feel as if their wallets were spontaneously combusting.
 Nope, it was boat hose.

 Imagine pulling a three- or four-foot section of one-inch engine water intake hose out of your boat and then taking it to your local marine shop for a match.
 Next, imagine nearly $30 vanishing from your back pocket.
-While per-foot hose pricing can take your breath away, don&#;t let it tempt you into skimping or misplacing frugality.
+While per-foot hose pricing can take your breath away, dont let it tempt you into skimping or misplacing frugality.
 When it comes to boats, selecting and installing the right hose for the job is absolutely essential to system functionality, as well as safety.
-Let&#;s take a look at the types you&#;ll likely encounter.
+Lets take a look at the types youll likely encounter.

-Pro tip: When measuring for hose, always find out what the inside diameter (ID) of the hose you&#;re replacing is, not the outside diameter (OD).
+Pro tip: When measuring for hose, always find out what the inside diameter (ID) of the hose youre replacing is, not the outside diameter (OD).

 Sanitation Hose

-If you&#;ve been on a lot of boats with toilets that have been in service for more than a couple of seasons, you know &#;that smell.&#; It&#;s very common, and can be hard to prevent and hard to eliminate.
+If youve been on a lot of boats with toilets that have been in service for more than a couple of seasons, you know that smell.
+Its very common, and can be hard to prevent and hard to eliminate.
 Aside from tedious head maintenance, the best way to help keep those odors at bay is by using the proper sanitation hose, which is engineered to not absorb odiferous effluent.

 Unfortunately, this hose comes with that aforementioned sticker shock.
 Be prepared to spend as much as $10 a foot for the good wire-reinforced vulcanized rubber stuff (comes in black and white).
-And be sure it is classified as &#;sanitation hose&#; on the outside.
-It&#;s generally sold in 1-1/2-inch diameter, but can also be found in 3/4- and one-inch sizes for use with macerator pumps.
+And be sure it is classified as sanitation hose on the outside.
+Its generally sold in 1-1/2-inch diameter, but can also be found in 3/4- and one-inch sizes for use with macerator pumps.

 MIC are exported all over the world and different industries with quality first.
 Our belief is to provide our customers with more and better high value-added products.
 Let's create a better future together.

 You will also likely find white PVC sanitation hose with stiff, somewhat inflexible characteristics.
-Yes, it will certainly look better where it is exposed in head compartments, and it is cheaper than the &#;black stuff,&#; but it does not resist odors nearly as well in the long run.
+Yes, it will certainly look better where it is exposed in head compartments, and it is cheaper than the black stuff, but it does not resist odors nearly as well in the long run.

 Uses: Head discharges, holding tank lines, macerator pumps, and vented loops.